“She has full blown HIV? But that is not possible. All her medical results showed her tests were negative before she started working with us”.

-“Just 3 months after starting work with us, my nanny had to leave because she was pregnant and rather was lying that she was just getting fatter”.
+“Just 3 months after starting work with us, my nanny had to leave because she was pregnant.
+Instead she was lying that she was just getting fatter”.

-Knowing their health status also gives you the ability to get them medical care as required, or at the least let them know their health status as many of them do not know.
+Knowing their health status also gives you the ability to get them medical care as required.
+In addition this might be an opportunity for them to know their health status.

 Some of the health checks that domestic staff should be screened for before they are hired include –

-- Hepatitis – experts feel that the hepatitis virus is more dangerous than HIV.
+- Hepatitis – experts feel that the hepatitis virus can be rather dangerous.
 Hepatitis B can be transmitted through body fluids like saliva and blood (source: doctor.dtv)

 It is advisable to carry out basic blood work and health checks at least every six months.
 Medically it is possible for some coniditions not to show up for a couple of months though the initial test was negative.

-One other recommendation more employers need to consider is Health Insurance for your domestic staff, these are not that expensive when compared with the amount you spend on salaries and upkeep of your domestic staff.
+It is advisable for employers to consider Health Insurance for domestic staff.
+Many times these are not that expensive when compared with the amount you spend on salaries and upkeep of your domestic staff.
 The insurance takes care of the costs of health care and as such your staff is more likely to go to a proper hospital or clinic when they are ill.
-How many people know of a staff who has gone to a cheaper quack doctor only to still be treating malaria 2 months from the first symptom?

 We need to keep praying, be vigilant and trust our instincts as we hire and keep domestic staff in our homes.